 So when Michigan tries to shut down a pipeline for safety reasons, Enbridge says the state has no authority for pipeline safety.
 But when Enbridge wants Minnesota to approve a new pipeline, it tries to convince the PUC that it needs to intervene because of the safety risks posed by the existing pipeline.

-If the PUC was that concerned about the old Line 3’s safety, why not call the U.S. Pipeline Hazardous Materials and Safety Administration and ask for help, taking that issue off the table?
+If the PUC was concerned about the old Line 3’s safety, why not call the U.S. Pipeline Hazardous Materials and Safety Administration and ask for help, taking that issue off the table?

 I can’t speak for Michigan, but it looks the PUC got played.